hieuvp/learning-automation-tools/xpath/README.md

 Next, you can write XPath, string selector and it will try to search based on that criteria.
 As you can see in the above image, it has an input tag.

-Now I will start with // input.
-Here //input implies tagname.
+Now I will start with `//` input.
+Here `//input` implies tagname.
-Now, I will use the name attribute and pass ‘q’ in single quotes as its value.
+Now, I will use the name attribute and pass `'q'` in single quotes as its value.
 This gives XPath expression as below:

 ```xpath